itsdanli/dan_blog/quotes.markdown

 ---
-layout: book
+layout: page
-title: Favorite Tidbits/Quotes from Books
+title: Quotes
+permalink: /quotes/
 ---

 “Happiness is the space between one desire being fulfilled and a new desire forming.” - Caed Budris